GPN87/GPN87/README.md

 - perform 'Create, Read, Update and Delete' operations as well as joins, unions, and subqueries to SQL databases.
 - identify data relationships and apply data modelling techniques to database design for e.g. using primary, foreign & composite keys, and through-tables.
 - create and run a server and define an API endpoint using Flask.
-- interact with non-relational databases such as MongoDB using the PyMongo library.
+- interact with the MongoDB NOSQL database using either Mongosh or the PyMongo library.

 <h1>🔮 What's next:</h1>
 - map-based data visualisations using the Leaflet.js library.